ManvishK7122/Data-Job-Salary-Analysis/README.md

 ### Questions/Exploratory Data Analysis
 1. Across our 3 job families, what is the distribution of individuals that work in the different sizes of companies and the percent total of each company size?
 2. When looking at the different levels of experience level within our job families, how many individuals fall under each experience level(Entry, Intermediate, Etc.)?
-3. Throughout the years our dataset covers, What is the general trend in terms of demand and their respective pay across our 3 job families?
+3. Throughout the years our dataset covers (2020-2023), What is the general trend in terms of demand and their respective pay across our 3 job families?
-4. Within our dataset, what are the number of individuals under each of the different levels of remoteness (Remote, Hybrid, On-site)?
+4. Within our dataset and job roles, what are the number of individuals under each of the different levels of remoteness (Remote, Hybrid, On-site)?
 5. Across the different experience levels and job families, what conditions (Level of remoteness and Company Size) tend to have the highest salaries?
    - Example: For Entry Level Analyst, hybrid analyst roles at a smaller companies tends to issue the higher salaries on average than the other types of conditions?
       - This is done for the different levels of experience/job families (Intermediate Level Scientists, Senior Level Engineers, etc.)